Madjox0/eval-mds/ReadMe.md

 ```

-## Send the project on the distant repository as master
+## You have to send the project on the distant repository as master

 ```bash